patarapolw/vue-typescript-suggestions/README.md

 }
 ```

-About `src/components/HelloWorld/index.tsx`, you can [guess](/packages/vue-sample/src/components/HelloWorld/index.tsx), but in short,
+About `src/components/HelloWorld/index.tsx`, you could probably [guess](/packages/vue-sample/src/components/HelloWorld/index.tsx), but in short,

 - There needs to be a `/>` or a closing tag.
 - Props might not work properly.
 You need `props={ { msg: 'Welcome to Your Vue.js + TypeScript App' } }`.